-Today’s post is by Heather Powell, Director of Customer Services at SafeSourcing Inc.
+Today’s holiday repost is written by Heather Powell, Director Customer Services at SafeSourcing, Inc.

 As with most children being curious, my 7 year old niece and I were baking cookies last weekend when she said, “Aunt Heather, what do you do for a living?
 Mommy is a nurse and Daddy is a policeman.
 What do you do?”